Farm where 4 were killed had separate shooting last summer

 Zhao told the station he bought the gun used in the killings in 2021 and didn’t run into any obstacles when making the purchase.
 He was planning to turn himself in to authorities when he was spotted by deputies who arrested him Monday.

-The shootings occurred Monday at California Terra Garden, previously known as Mountain Mushroom Farm, and nearby Concord Farms.
+The San Mateo County District Attorney’s Office has declined to release information from an interview Zhao gave to investigators after he was arrested.

-Oates, the California Terra Garden spokesman, confirmed Zhao lived on the farm along with his wife and said the farm has “no knowledge of any complaints by anyone on allegations of bullying.”
+David Oates, California Terra Garden spokesman, confirmed Zhao lived on the farm along with his wife and said the farm has “no knowledge of any complaints by anyone on allegations of bullying.”

-On Wednesday, San Mateo County District Attorney Steve Wagstaffe charged Zhao with seven counts of murder and one of attempted murder.
+Huizhong Li said he hired Zhao in January 2016 at Mountain Mushroom Farm, which is now California Terrace Garden.

+Li, a longtime mushroom farmer, said living conditions were not too comfortable but that working conditions were pretty good.
+He said, though, that Zhao would tattle on people he didn’t like, to Li.

 The charges against Zhao include additional allegations that could result in the death penalty or life in prison without parole, though Gov. Gavin Newsom has issued a moratorium on executions.
 Among those allegations are that Zhao used a gun, caused great bodily injury and killed multiple people.